A time-like window into tensionless worldsheets: Tensionless limit on Milne worldsheets

 \subsection{Time evolution and Carrollian limit}

-Now, let us interpret the scenario above, specifically how the concept of `tensionless-ness' enters within the framework of the Kasner worldsheet.
-In other words, how reaching the Kasner worldsheet horizons replicates the same physics as a Minkowski worldsheet in the infinite boost limit $\epsilon \to 0$ (refer to \cref{TMW}).
-By examining the identification in \eqref{TAW5}, we can argue that reaching the tensionless point or the horizon of the Kasner worldsheets can be achieved through two possible routes (up to constant factors $n$ and $\psi$):\footnote{Referring to \cref{fig:1}, the $\eta = \text{const.}$ straight lines represent trajectories for a fixed Kasner parameter $a$.
+Now, let us interpret the scenario above, specifically how the concept of `tensionless-ness' enters within the framework of the Milne worldsheet.
+In other words, how reaching the Milne worldsheet horizons replicates the same physics as a Minkowski worldsheet in the infinite boost limit $\epsilon \to 0$ (refer to \cref{TMW}).
+By examining the identification in \eqref{TAW5}, we can argue that reaching the tensionless point or the horizon of the Milne worldsheets can be achieved through two possible routes (up to constant factors $n$ and $\psi$):\footnote{Referring to \cref{fig:1}, the $\eta = \text{const.}$ straight lines represent trajectories for a fixed Milne parameter $a$.
 Route I analytically traces the constant $\xi$ hyperbolas, which degenerate into the light-cone, achieved by increasing $a \to \infty$ while keeping $c$ constant.
-In contrast, Route II follows the constant $\eta$ straight lines, ultimately collapsing onto the null horizons as $c \to 0$ with $a$ held fixed.} These two routes to reach the Kasner worldsheet light-cone horizon represent distinct physical realizations of the $\epsilon$-parametric evolution, culminating in the infinite boost limit $\epsilon \to 0$, as discussed in \cref{TMW}.
-Route II, in particular, can be seen as achieving the infinite boost state by directly applying the Carrollian limit \eqref{LA2} on the Kasner worldsheet while keeping the time-evolution parameter $a$ constant.
-In terms of the closed Kasner worldsheet coordinates, this can be algebraically implemented by contracting the time coordinate $\xi$ as follows
+In contrast, Route II follows the constant $\eta$ straight lines, ultimately collapsing onto the null horizons as $c \to 0$ with $a$ held fixed.} These two routes to reach the Milne worldsheet light-cone horizon represent distinct physical realizations of the $\epsilon$-parametric evolution, culminating in the infinite boost limit $\epsilon \to 0$, as discussed in \cref{TMW}.
+Route II, in particular, can be seen as achieving the infinite boost state by directly applying the Carrollian limit \eqref{LA2} on the Milne worldsheet while keeping the time-evolution parameter $a$ constant.
+In terms of the closed Milne worldsheet coordinates, this can be algebraically implemented by contracting the time coordinate $\xi$ as follows